 How to use Google Adwords Keyword Planner

-This guide will walk through how to maximize your use of Keyword Planner to uncover the best keywords and inform your overall targeting approach.
+This guide will walk through how to maximise your use of Keyword Planner to uncover the best keywords and inform your overall targeting approach.
 Follow these tips to get the most out of this invaluable research tool.

 ALSO SEE: Understanding Google Algorithm Updates